ReScience/ReScience-submission/article/Name-YEAR.md

 The objective in this paper is to reproduce every result from the original publication.
 Every figure from Hassell's paper will be reproduced, except for the Figure 2 and Figure 7, which only represent the curves from certain equations when a parameter is changed.
 Therefore, they are not necessary in order to show how difficult it is to detect the regulating effect of natural enemies on a host population.
 For every figure reproduced, we will use the exact same values that were used in the original paper for the different parameters.

-The software used to run the models and to generate the figures is Julia version 0.6.2 (Bezanson et al., 2017).
-All the coding used to replicate the original paper will be available with the article.
+The software used to run the models and to generate the figures is Julia version 0.6.2 (@bezanson17) All the coding used to replicate the original paper will be available with the article.

 # Results